What are the Different Veterinary Specialists?

 Once you find a field of interest in veterinary medicine, you can begin to go down the path of specializing.
 Generally, you will have to obtain additional education about your subject, participate in an internship, and complete a residency in a setting that fits your specialty.

 After you have finished your training, you can take a step further and become board certified.
 You do this by sitting for an examination created for your specific subject area.
 Becoming a board-certified veterinary specialist is considered one of the highest honors in veterinary medicine.

 How Long Does it Take to Specialize in a Certain Area of Veterinary Medicine?

 Before you begin to think of veterinary specialties, you must first obtain your doctorate in veterinary medicine.
 Once you have completed this step in your education, you can follow the path to specialty.

-There are currently 22 AVMA recognized veterinary specialty organizations comprising 41 specialties.
+There are currently 22 AVMA recognized veterinary specialty organizations, each comprising of 41 specialties.
 These specialties include:

 - Internal medicine (cardiology, neurology, oncology)

-- Cardiology- study of diseases and conditions of the heart.
+- Cardiology– the study of diseases and conditions of the heart.

-- Neurology- study of diseases and conditions of the brain, spinal cord, and nervous system.
+- Neurology– a study of diseases and conditions of the brain, spinal cord, and nervous system.

-- Laboratory animal- working in research and ensuring care of lab animals.
+- Laboratory animals–working in research and ensuring the care of lab animals.

-- Microbiology- study of viruses, bacteria, fungi, etc.
+- Microbiology–the study of viruses, bacteria, fungi, etc.

-- Nutrition- study of the diets of animals.
+- Nutrition–a study of the diets of animals.

-- Sports medicine and rehabilitation–focus on the normal function after injury.
+- Sports medicine and rehabilitation–focus on the normal function after injury, for example in racehorses.

-- Toxicology–studying the effects of poisons and other toxic substances on the body, and how to treat.
+- Toxicology–studying the effects of poisons and other toxic substances on the body, and how to treat them.